kroma-network/kroma/specs/challenge.md

 11. At `ASSERTER_TIMEOUT` state, if the challenger doesn't close the challenge timely, the state goes to `CHALLENGER_TIMEOUT`.

-**Note:** `CHALLENGER_TIMEOUT` state is treated specially.
-It is regarded as `CHALLENGER_FAIL` state because there's no motivation for the asserter to step further.
+**Note:** The `CHALLENGER_TIMEOUT` state is treated specially.
+It is regarded as the `CHALLENGER_FAIL` state because there's no motivation for the asserter to step further.

 ## Process

-We want the validator role to be decentralized.
-Like how PoS mechanism works, to achieve this, the validator needs to stake more than `MINIMUM_STAKE` at every output submission.
+We want the validator role to be decentralized, like how the PoS mechanism works.
+To achieve this, the validator needs to stake more than `MINIMUM_STAKE` at every output submission.
 A Validator can deposit stakes at once for convenience.
 The qualified validator now obtain the right to submit output.